QuadIvan/chess_analytics/README.md

 ## Executive Summary: The State of the FIDE Elite (December 2025)

-* **Demographic Reality:** The elite ecosystem remains a mature and male-dominated environment.
-With a median age of 40 and 86.1% male participation, the "participation gap" continues to be the primary structural feature of the circuit.
-While the male cohort holds the highest absolute ratings, the "Female GM" category shows the highest technical efficiency relative to their small population size.
+* **Dynamics of Participation and Absolute Performance:** The gender imbalance in elite chess (86.1% male) creates a scenario where peak ratings are predominantly occupied by the male cohort.
+Statistically, a significantly larger player pool increases the probability of producing extreme outliers at the top of the ELO scale.
+The persistence of this gap at the highest levels suggests a complex intersection of population size and professional development paths.

 * **The Myth of the Specialist:** Elite chess is fundamentally "universal."
 High correlations between all time formats prove that mastery in one area almost always translates to the others.
 High-level consistency is a hallmark of professional maturity, while relative specialization is more common in the early stages of a career.